g

 Herbal Stress Relief

-NERVE TONICS are generally very gentle and soothing.
-They tend to be high in protein, B vitamins, calcium, and magnesium and they actually feed the nervous system.
-Their properties are very quieting and will relax that sense of frayed nerves.
-Examples of nerve tonic herbs are skullcap, oatstraw, hops and lemon balm.
+Nerve tonics are generally very gentle and soothing.
+They tend to be high in protein, B vitamins, calcium, and magnesium and actually nourish the nervous system.
+Their properties are very quieting and will loosen up those ragged nerves.
+Such herbs are skullcap, oat straw, hops and lemon balm.

-NERVINE DEMULCENTS are healing agents by nature of their mucilaginous consistency.
+Nervine demulcents are therapeutic agents by nature of their mucilaginous reliability.
 Taken internally, these herbs coat inflamed mucous membranes and sooth agitations.
-These herbs don’t act specifically on the nervous system, but are beneficial nonetheless.
-Examples of nervine demulcents are marshmallow root, slippery elm bark, barley and flaxseed.
+Types of herbs used are marshmallow root, slippery elm bark, barley and flaxseed.

-NERVE STIMULANTS get neurochemical transmitters charged up in a healthy, invigorating way.
-They increase circulation and energy without the ”buzz” of more familiar stimulants such as caffeine and sugar.
-Herbs such as ginger, rosemary, sage spearmint and peppermint put the zig back in your zag and get you moving back into an alert and refreshed state of mind.
+Nerve stimulants get neurochemical transmitters charged up in a healthy, stimulating way.
+They boost circulation and energy without the “buzz” of more well-known stimulants such as caffeine and sugar.
+Herbs such as ginger, rosemary, sage spearmint and peppermint get you moving back into an attentive and re-energized state of mind.

 These herbal nervines are tools in your toolbox.
 Unlike most pharmaceutical drugs that might serve the same purpose, herbs have some nutritive value, so they feed your body as well as your mind.